alien4cloud/alien4cloud.github.io/documentation/2.0.0/concepts/concepts.md

 published: true
 ---

-Let us introduce you to concepts in Alien 4 Cloud.
-Alien 4 Cloud is an application that allows people in the enterprise to collaborate in order to provide self-service deployment of complex applications taking in account the different experts through a role based portal.
+Alien 4 Cloud is a DevOps tool that allows people in the enterprise to collaborate in order to provide self-service deployment of complex applications taking in account the different experts through a role based portal.

 Alien 4 Cloud want to provide self-service no only for users but also for development teams that want to build and deploy complex applications and leverage cloud resources to deploy their environments in minutes.